Our2020View/Our2020View.github.io/macerator.md

 <img src="/assets/6-oldlegswitchwirebundles.jpg"/>

 I removed the steel guard bracket protecting the auto-transfer switch on the electrical side of that locker bay, and drilled a couple of holes.
-A 1 1/4" hole saw provided the correct clearance.
+A 1 and 1/4" hole saw provided the best clearance.
+This first one was 1 1/2", which was not ideal.

 <img src="/assets/7-holesintheelectricalgaurd.jpg"/>